 These are the main steps involved when creating a new action:

 In the Actions tab, right-click on a group heading and select Create action from the pop-up menu.
-The Action properties window will appear.
-You can also open the Action properties window by clicking on the Action menu in the program window and selecting Create action.
+The Action properties window appears.
+You can also open the Action properties window by going to Action > Create action.

-Select a descriptive name for the action and enter it in the Name field.
+Enter a descriptive name for the action in the Name field.

-Click on the Add button to add a sub action to this action.
-The Select action type window will open.
-Select the desired sub action from the list by clicking on it, and then click on the OK button.
-To be able to view and edit the sub action’s properties, click on the sub action in question in the Sub action list to select it.
-Remove a sub action by selecting it in the Sub action list and then clicking on the Delete button.
+Select the required sub action from the list and then select OK.
+To be able to view and edit the sub action’s properties, select the sub action in question in the Sub action list to select it.
+Remove a sub action by selecting it in the Sub action list and then selecting Delete.

 If, at a later stage, you would like to change any of the action properties (for example the action name, any sub action properties, etc), open the Action properties window by right-clicking on the action and selecting Properties from the context menu.